Last updated 1 May 2018

 The data of individuals at prospects, industry organisations and those enquiring through our website are processed under CSL’s legitimate interest.
 Details of current customers and suppliers are held in order to fulfil our contractual obligations.

-We retain the details of customers, suppliers and individuals at industry organisations for the duration of our engagement with their company, and then for a further three years, after which your information is deleted.
+We retain the details of individuals who contact us through this website for a period of three years, after which your information is deleted.

 You have the right to object to our use of your personal information, or to ask us to delete, remove, or stop using your personal information if there is no need for us to keep it.
 This is known as the ‘right to object’ and ‘right to erasure’, or the ‘right to be forgotten’.